jcopperman/hotelcalifornia/README.md

 [![Build Status](https://travis-ci.com/jcopperman/hotelcalifornia.svg?branch=master)](https://travis-ci.com/jcopperman/hotelcalifornia)

 # Project: hotelcalifornia
-This repository is a story about an intrepid adventurer who seeks to uncover the secrets of a fictitious hotel
+This repository is a story about an intrepid adventurer who seeks to uncover the secrets of a fictitious hotel by testing and flexing it's booking system.

+> Warning: You can check-out anytime you like but you can never leave.

 ## PART 1: Manual test approach

 ### Summary
 The test approach and documentation thereof follows the Behaviour Driven Development (BDD) design pattern which aims to provide clarity in adherence with the Product Owner and/or Stakeholder requirements which should be easily followed by a developer and software quality analyst in implementation and testing.
-The following test cases are intended to cover testing for basic CRUD (Create, Read, Update & Delete) functionality and form validation.
+The following test cases are intended to cover testing for basic CRUD operations (Create, Read, Update & Delete) and form validation.

 #### Considerations
 As this web app is hosted for the purpose of assessments no load/performance testing was performed